At this stage the children consolidate and expand their endless thirst for knowledge and take large strides forward socially and academically.

 Children at Forest begin learning and enjoying French in the Nursery class.
 Through rhyme, game songs and stories, they absorb both the sounds and intonation of the French language in a similar way to a native French child's learning.
 Frequent repetition enables them to feel comfortable and ensures that their introduction to the language is both positive and pleasurable.
 As pupils move through the lower school, they build up a repertoire of words and phrases and experience the possibility of communicating with others in a language different to their own.
 They are also introduced to aspects of French culture.

 Music plays a very important part in the curriculum at Forest.
-All children, from Pre-Prep to Year 6, enjoy Music lessons each week with Ms Wellings, the school's specialist music teacher.
+All children, from Nursery to Year 6, enjoy Music lessons each week with Ms Wellings, the school's specialist music teacher.

 In Key Stage 1, the focus is on establishing a strong understanding of the basic musical elements through singing and playing instruments, games and other fun activities.
 By the end of Key Stage 1, pupils will know the basic note values from semibreve to semiquaver, the treble clef notes from middle C to the G, and simple definitions/Italian words describing tempo, timbre, texture and dynamics.